-What are the marks of a healthy sexual relationship?
+What are the marks of healthy sexuality?

 It’s not inappropriate to ask what is most pleasurable or most exciting for married couples, but meaningful lovemaking is so much more than creating greater sexual arousal and climaxes.
 That’s why it’s not a bad idea to also ask “What are the markers of a wholesome sexual experience that is accomplishing God’s relational intent?”

-In my view, “healthy” protects happy pleasure, it doesn’t threaten it.
+In my view, “healthy” protects happy pleasure; it doesn’t threaten it.

 I write this post with a bit of pastoral concern: Lisa and I have met some wives (and the occasional husband) who felt tempted to compromise their faith and even their own sense of sanity because they realized after getting married that their spouse has some sexual hang-ups.
 At first, they thought the best thing to do was to “go along.”
 Going along never works; it just prolongs the inevitable crisis.
 Nursing an unhealthy inclination never makes things better; it just makes the way back a little longer and ultimately more difficult.